shengkui/myconf/README.md

 4. If you want to re-run the install script, please remove all installed files at first.

 5. There will be an ".extra" file under $HOME and be sourced by .zshrc.
-You can add some extra into it.
+You can add some extra setting into it.